38 Years of Love

 After few days she came to me and told me her attempted to get me a photograph of the 2CV has

 failed.
-He told me that she stood next to the 2 has failed and asked one of her fellow student to take
+She told me that she stood next to the 2 CV and asked one of her fellow student to take

 her photo.
 For him it was a big privilege to take her photo.
 None of the students who had a camera